taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 {% include figure image_path="/assets/images/openLabNotebook/CuttleShuttle/Paper_CuttleShuttle_GraphicalAbstract_V4.jpg" alt="Graphical Abstract" caption="" %}

+### Video Summary

+{% include video provider="youtube" id="aLFmZGZHS_4" %}

+## Further Research and Opportunities for Collaboration

+The behavior paradigm and quantification methods described by this paper open up exciting opportunities to further study aspects of hunting behavior in freely behaving cuttlefish, both in the lab and in the wild.
+If you are interested in collaborating on research along these lines, I'd love to chat!
+Please email me at danbee [at] danbeekim.org or message me on twitter @taunbot.

 ## Figures

 Below are the latest drafts of the figures included in the academic paper I've written about this project, titled "An experimental method for evoking and characterizing dynamic color patterning of cuttlefish during prey capture" (in prep):